 - I have a self-proclaimed fascination with food trivia, cookbooks, grocery shopping, the news, and a mad addiction to kitchenware.

 - I have studied nutrition for 11 years and hold a degree in Nutrition Science and Dietetics with a minor in Journalism and Fine Arts.
 I am currently a writer, recipe developer, and blogger in the fields of health and nutrition.

 - My birthday is New Year’s Eve.

 - My favorite foods as a child and teen were ice cream, buttered biscuits, any sort of cookies, nachos, Pop Tarts coated with sugary peanut butter, fried chicken, yeast rolls, and fast food milkshakes.
-Today my favorite foods are foods are smoothies and smoothie bowls, lots of veggies and greens, coconut, superfoods, pumpkin, wild fish, oatmeal/porridge, hearty veggie soups, berries, pineapple, apples, and unsweetened dark chocolate!
+Today my favorite foods are foods are smoothies and smoothie bowls, lots of veggies and greens, coconut, superfoods, pumpkin, oatmeal/porridge, hearty veggie soups, berries, pineapple, apples, and unsweetened dark chocolate!

 - I’ve written for many major online websites as a health and food writer, been an editorial assistant at a New York Times-owned newspaper in my area, am a former model, and used to be a United Way public spokesperson on health and child abuse prevention and awareness.